Compliance Management via Policy Enforcement

 - Specify which policy and which allowlists to use for each mapping match

-Manage Exceptions and Overrides
+Manage Exceptions

 Anchore Enterprise provides mechanisms to suppress or override policy findings without modifying the underlying policy rules.
+The two mechanisms live together under Exceptions:

-- Configure allowed and denied image lists to unconditionally pass or fail specific images regardless of policy content
+- Configure allowed and denied image lists to unconditionally pass or fail specific images regardless of policy content.